xz0127/tp/docs/UserGuide.md

 1. Suppose a patient, Charlotte, changed her phone number from `84812305` to `91234567`, simply type `edit 3 p/91234567` in the command box and press <kbd>Enter<kbd>.<br>
 ![EditCommand1](images/EditCommand1.png)

-2. Charlotte's phone number is updated and the change is reflected in the relevant patient and appointment cards.
+2. Charlotte's phone number is now updated and the change is also reflected in the relevant appointments.
-The particulars of the edited patient is also displayed in the result display box.<br>
+The particulars of the edited patient is displayed in the result display box.<br>
 ![EditCommand2](images/EditCommand2.png)

 #### Deleting a patient : `delete`